 Susan Rivers, PhD, Executive Director & Chief Scientist

-Jane Lee has been with CRI since 2010.
+Responsible for production of iThrive assets and products, Jane is in charge of making sure iThrive’s core activities are accomplished on time and within budget, utilizing principles of project management.
 With a background in research and evaluation, Jane has worked with youth on several grant-funded programs studying substance abuse and teen pregnancy prevention.
 Her research interests include adolescents and “Third Culture Kids.”
-An active gamer, Jane is thrilled to combine two of her passions in her new role as the iThrive project manager.
-Jane was born in Australia, went to high school in Singapore, and received her B.A. in Psychology from Syracuse University.
+An active gamer, Jane is thrilled to combine two of her passions.
+Jane was born in Australia, attended high school in Singapore, and received her B.A. in Psychology from Syracuse University.

 Sense of appreciation and goodwill, disposition of act, pay forward.

 Pathways thinking, making meaning from adversity, hope and persistence

 Congratulations to the following teams and their games for winning the iThrive Empathy Challenge!